Question about Kenmore 44102 Front Load Washer

-problem. what can you do to solve the problem of sitting water under the
+what can i do to solve the problem of sitting water under the drum?

 How old is your washer?

 This drainage problem may be caused by a number of situations